Skip to main content

 Since the University of Rochester is a private institution, tuition is the same for in-state and out-of-state students.
 For tuition information, please visit our Tuition and Fees page.

-Matriculated: By submitting a matriculated student application, you are seeking admission to the University of Rochester School of Nursing to complete courses toward a degree or post-master's certificate program.
+Matriculated: By submitting a matriculated student application, you are seeking admission to the University of Rochester School of Nursing to complete courses toward a degree or advanced certificate program.
+These include:

-By registering for a non-matriculated course, you are not seeking admission into a program or certificate program, although you may choose to do so in the future.
+Non-matriculated: By registering for a non-matriculated course or program, you are not seeking admission into a degree or matriculated program, although you may choose to do so in the future.
 Courses taken as a non-matriculated student may be applied to a degree or matriculated program at the University of Rochester School of Nursing.
-(The number of non-matriculated credits able to be transferred into a matriculated program is limited.)
+Non-matriculated courses and programs are offered through our Center for Lifelong Learning and include:

 Yes.
 The School of Nursing provides all preceptors to students for clinical practice, except for students in the RN First Assistant course.